apache/zeppelin/contribution/contributions.md

 ## The Review Process

-When a Pull Request is submitted, it is being merged or rejected by following review process.
+When a Pull Request is submitted, it is being merged or rejected by the  following review process.

-* Anybody can be a reviewer and may comment on the change and suggest modifications.
+* Anybody can be a reviewer and may comment on the change or suggest modifications.
 * Reviewer can indicate that a patch looks suitable for merging with a comment such as: "Looks good", "LGTM", "+1".
-* At least one indication of suitable for merging (e.g. "LGTM") from committer is required to be merged.
+* At least one indication of suitability (e.g. "LGTM") from a committer is required to be merged.
-* Pull request is open for 1 or 2 days for potential additional review, unless it's got enough indication of suitable for merging.
+* Pull request is open for 1 or 2 days for potential additional review, unless it's got enough indication of suitability.
-* Committer can initiate lazy consensus ("Merge if there is no more discussion") and the code can be merged after certain time (normally 24 hours) when there is no review exists.
+* A committer can then initiate lazy consensus ("Merge if there is no more discussion") after what the code can be merged after a certain time (normally 24 hours) if there is no more reviews.
-* Contributor can ping reviewers (including committer) by commenting 'Ready to review' or suitable indication.
+* Contributors can ping reviewers (including committers) by commenting 'Ready to review' or suitable indication.

 ## Becoming a Committer

 The PMC adds new committers from the active contributors, based on their contribution to Zeppelin.

 The qualifications for new committers include:

 1. Sustained contributions: Committers should have a history of constant contributions to Zeppelin.
 2. Quality of contributions: Committers more than any other community member should submit simple, well-tested, and well-designed patches.